|

 heart to give, not reluctantly or under compulsion, for God loves a

 cheerful giver”.
-A couple

-things should be noted here.
-One
+A couple things should be noted here.

-in this matter.
-Note that
+this matter.

 You might say that before the Lord you decide what to give.
 You